jchultarsky101/pcli/README.md

 ### Arguments with multiple values

 Few sub-commands can take multiple values for an argument.
 Such arguments are clearly indicated in the help.
-For example, in an example you will see further down again:
+In an example you will see further down again:

 ```bash
 pcli --tenant="mytenant" --format="csv" --pretty match-folder --folder="myfolder1" --folder="myfolder2" --threshold="0.99"
 ```

-This means that the "match-folder" command will search simultaneously in two folders (i.e. foler with name "myfolder1" and a second folder with name "myfolder2") and combine the output for both.
+This means that the **match-folder** command will search simultaneously in two folders (i.e. foler with name "myfolder1" and a second folder with name "myfolder2") and combine the output for both.
 This way, you can widen the search in one command.

 For connvenience, we provide an alternative method of specifying multiple values.
-You can use a single parameter name and a comma-separated list of values.
+You can use a single command line argument name and a comma-separated list of values.
 The following is equivalent to the example above:

 ```bash